If any of these terms are not clear to you, please do contact us at And Other Stories: email@example.com

 The manuscript should be double-spaced, 12pt, and the pages numbered.
 Include the book’s title but not your name, as the judges read anonymous submissions.

 The entry must be the entrant’s own original creation and must not infringe upon the right or copyright of any person or entity.
 Co-authored entries will not be accepted.
+Only one entry per person.
+Works previously entered to the Northern Book Prize in a previous year cannot be entered again, even if revised.

 Previously published writers and writers who have existing contracts, or who have previously held contracts, with publishers for works of fiction or non-fiction are eligible to enter.